mkeck3672/Hack_The_Box_Write_Ups/Windows/Devel.md

 Command nc -nlvp 4444
 Went back to FireFox and changed /test.txt to /reverse.aspx and I was able to get a shell back.
 <p style="text-align: center"><img src="https://github.com/mkeck3672/Hack_The_Box_Write_Ups/blob/main/images/Devel%20(2).jpg"></p>

+Privilege Escalation Root Flag:
+Will come back to this